PU2REO/PU2REO_AD9851/README.md

 # What sets this library apart from the others?
 * Calculation of Frequency Control Word is refined to maximize precision
-* No manual bit-bang used when transferring from Aruino no AD9851
+* No manual bit-bang used when transferring from Aruino to AD9851

 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/PU2REO/PU2REO_AD9851/total)